YejunWu168/React-Things/README.md

 ### Things to note

-This project is not complete it is still very much a work in progress and therefore not build for production yet.
+This project is for learning purposes only and obviously not complete it is still very much a work in progress and therefore not build for production yet.
 A lot of functionality from the original are missing and there is no database or local storage connected to the app yet.

-### Things that you can do with this app
+### Things you can do with this app

 If you want to play around with this app or build upon it (warning: not much comments have been written in the code).